-This week on Le Show, Harry Shearer presents News of the Olympic Movement, News of the Godly, News of the Warm, Apologies of the Week, News of the Atom, News of the New F-bomb, The Secret Stuff, and more!
+On this week's Le Show, Harry Shearer brings another episode of Clintonsomething, News of Secrets, News of the Olympic Movement, News for Outside the Bubble, The Apologies of the Week, News of the Godly, and more!

-This week on Le Show, Harry Shearer presents Chris Christie's Traffic Study, Father Knows Best, News of the Olympic Movement, Apologies of the Week, News of the Atom, News of Inspectors General, and more!
+This week on Le Show, Harry Shearer starts the year off with Said and Done, the Revolving Door Waltz, News of AFPAC, Just Say So, News from Outside the Bubble, The Apologies of the Week, News of Inspectors General, News of the Atom, and more!

 Originally published on Wed December 31, 2014 4:26 pm